Crimson Desert: How to Clear Bitter Paradise and Reach Path of Trials

 Mode: Single playerView: Third personTheme: Action, Open world

-Path of Trials is the frozen Abyss line in Crimson Desert that unlocks the Frost element, and the puzzle most players get stuck on is the one right before it: Frostbitten Paradise, in the Sleet Isles cluster.
-It looks like a reflex trial because of the wind fans, but it is really a power-block routing puzzle.
-Solve it in the intended order and the path to the Frost line opens cleanly.
+The Path of Trials is the frozen Abyss puzzle in Crimson Desert that unlocks the Frost element, and getting to it means pushing through Frostbitten Paradise first — the icy area in the Sleet Isles cluster that this guide is built around.
+It looks like a reflex trial because of the wind fans and the cold, but the part people actually get stuck on is a power-block routing puzzle.
+Clear Frostbitten Paradise, glide the cold crossing, and run the puzzle in the intended order and the Frost element opens cleanly.

 Advertisement